 Gevo, Inc., understands that sustainability is more than just a marketing tool or selling point for its bio-based, renewable fuels.
 It’s also a metric that can be scientifically measured and documented.
 The sustainability of any product, along with ethical and credible sourcing, will be a guide for consumers who seek to do the right thing for the planet and its people.
-Manufacturers who wish to capitalize on the “sustainable” label seek to have confirmation by reputable third-party groups that act as watchdogs to prevent misuse of terms or misrepresentation, and this will only grow as the call to for sustainability becomes more urgent.
+Manufacturers who wish to capitalize on the “sustainable” label will seek to have confirmation by reputable third-party groups that act as watchdogs to prevent misuse of terms or misrepresentation, and this will only grow as the call to for sustainability becomes more urgent.

-The Roundtable on Sustainable Biomaterials (RSB) is an independent and global multi-stakeholder coalition that works to promote the sustainability of biomaterials.
+The Roundtable on Sustainable Biomaterials is an independent and global multi-stakeholder coalition that works to promote the sustainability of biomaterials.
 RSB’s user-friendly certification scheme is the strongest and most trusted of its kind.
 It verifies that biomaterials are ethical, sustainable, and credibly sourced.
 The certification is approved by RSB’s members, including leading NGOs and UN agencies.
 RSB members work across sectors to set global best practices for sustainable biomaterial production.
 Choosing RSB-certified biomaterials helps build trust and credibility in the bio-based sector and supports a healthy bio-based community.

 Here’s how it works: